oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ### [TS-5]:
- Argument of type 'string[ ]' is not assignable to parameter of type 'number[ ]’
+ Argument of type 'string[]' is not assignable to parameter of type 'number[]'

 #### [TS-5-1]
 ##### Violation:
-This error specifies that a wrong type cannot be assigned to some variable of type string[ ].
+This error specifies that a wrong type cannot be assigned to some variable of type string[].
-Using `Object.keys()` returns some value of type `string[ ]` but usage of variable for assignment at other places asks for it to be a `number[ ]`.
+Using `Object.keys()` returns some value of type `string[]` but usage of variable for assignment at other places asks for it to be a `number[]`.

 ```typescript
 var existingNumSpaces = Object.keys(numSpacesToDesiredIndentLevel);